marijn/Spil/README.markdown

+> **This is a an experiment for the better part of it.
+However, if you feel this is somehow of use to you, please let me know. -- Marijn**

 A basic finite state machine implementation for a lock.
 The implementation was inspired by a [comment from Gordon on stackoverflow][1].

 I might have gone overboard namespacing the hell out of it.
 You might want to check the previous revisions.
 Any thoughts on the code or functionality are welcome.